watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/download-history/README.md

 - How to use the [**updateCustomMenuOptions**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updatecustommenuoptions) instance function to add a "Download history" option to the header.
 - How to convert [**Watson Assistant messages**](https://cloud.ibm.com/apidocs/assistant/assistant-v2#message) into a text format that can be downloaded.
 - How to use the built-in `Blob` and `URL` objects to construct a downloadable link.

-**For a full walk through of how this code works, please visit [the tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop-download-transcript) in the Watson Assistant documentation.**

 ## Running the Code